 Champagne’s secret lies in its precise position, at a higher altitude than nearly all other wine regions (except for England) and within close proximity to the sea, which helps to ripen grapes despite its northern latitude, it owes a unique combination of soil and climate its success.

-Roast Turkey and Beaujolais
+Roast Turkey and Vermentino

-Lamb and Brunello
+Lamb and Brunello or Carménère

 Lamb is a popular choice throughout the festive season, it needs little done to it to taste amazing and pairs well with many different intense reds.
 On our Italian trips we often select Brunello di Montalcino, to compliment remarkably simple but well-cooked roast meats that appear on the Tuscan table.
 Brunello can evoke the flavours of sage and black pepper, often used as a seasoning for lamb, so they work particularly well together.